serokell/blog-posts/Alex and Happy Part 1/article.md

 You can group regexes by concatenating them or by inserting a pipe (`|`) between them.

 When you concatenate regexes, such as in `[a-z][A-Za-z0-9]*`, it means that Alex should match each set of strings in sequence.
-One example of a language that can be matched by this regex is `myVariable1`.
+One example of a lexeme that can be matched by this regex is `myVariable1`.

 The pipe means that Alex can alternate between choices, such as `0(x[0-9a-fA-F]+ | o[0-7]+)`, which is a regex that can match hexadecimal or octal numbers.